jwmiller5/Compliance/compliance/regulatory/offering-FERPA.md

 ## FERPA overview

-The Family Educational Rights and Privacy Act (FERPA) is a US federal law that protects the privacy of students’ education records, including personally identifiable and directory information.
+The Family Educational Rights and Privacy Act (FERPA) is a US federal law that protects the privacy of students' education records, including personally identifiable and directory information.
 FERPA was enacted to ensure that parents and students age 18 and older can access those records, request changes to them, and control the disclosure of information, except in specific and limited cases where FERPA allows for disclosure without consent.

 The law applies to schools, school districts, and any other institution that receives funding from the US Department of Education — that is, virtually all public K–12 schools and school districts, as well as most post-secondary institutions, both public and private.